 On this page you will find information about the University of Kentucky Research response to COVID-19 and the University of Kentucky Resumption of Research Phased Plan.
-During Phase 1, when only essential research is allowed on-campus, a Waiver is required.
-During Phases 2-4, a Plan is required for all research and creative activities to conduct their work safely.
-Details for all these Phases are found in the Plan link below, along with COVID-19-related guidance and links for relevant Research Support Units.
+On September 28, 2020, we will begin Phase 3, in which an Individual PI Plan is required for all research and creative activities to conduct their work safely.
+Details on the Phases are found in the Plan link below, along with COVID-19-related guidance and links for relevant Research Support Units.

 UK Resources for Researchers